Webdevnoor01/Choose-YT-Playlist/README.md

 ### Requiremet Anyalisys of Choose-YT-Playlist

-#### Functional Requirements
+Functional Requirements:
  - User can login and logout
  - User can add playlist using playlist id.
  - User can play any video from a particular playlist.
  - User can add playlist as a favorite
  - User can see recent watch playlist